Clermont School of Business

-ESC Clermont Business School is a business school located in France, in the city of Clermont-Ferrand.
-Established in 1919, the school of management is a Grande Ecole that is recognized by The French Ministry of Higher Education and Research.
-The business school holds AACSB accreditation since 2005 and its Bachelor programme received the EPAS accreditation in 2018.
+Clermont School of Business (ex ESC Clermont Business School) is a business school located in the city of Clermont-Ferrand, France.
+Established in 1919, the school of management is a Grande Ecole recognized by the French Ministry of Higher Education and Research.
+The business school holds AACSB accreditation since 2005 and its Bachelor programme received EPAS accreditation in 2018.
 The school obtained the AMBA accreditation in 2020.
 It offers undergraduate and postgraduate programmes.

-The school is a Grand école and is also part of Conférence des Grandes écoles, the Consortium of Graduate Schools of Management.
+The school is part of Conférence des Grandes écoles, the Consortium of Graduate Schools of Management.

 The school has an alumni network of over 13,000 graduates.

 History

 Founded in 1919, ESC Clermont was established in the city of Clermont-Ferrand.
 Since then, the business school has graduated 13,000 students.

 The business school merged with three other French graduate management schools: ESC Amiens, ESCEM and ESC Brest to form France Business School in 2013.
 ESC Clermont broke from the merger and regained its independence in 2015.
 ESC Clermont is a founding member of the ENBS (European Network of Business Schools) Consortium, an exclusive network of universities and business schools covering different European countries.
 The school is also a member of the NIBES network which is a global network of 20 Business and Economic Schools in 19 countries.

 In 2016 it launched a foundation as part of it strategic project Vision 2020.
 The foundation is intended to reinforce social openness and equal opportunities, boost research and innovation, support entrepreneurship, and encourage professional integration in the business world.